lunchbag/hugo-blog/content/posts/company-of-one.md

 # Optimizing Customer Support

-Consistently providing great customer support is a long-term investment for Lunch Money as it is undoubtedly a great way to turn your customers into your champions.

 I used to think that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
 Users are constantly surprised (in a good way!) when they realize the founder is responding to their bug reports or feature requests directly.

+Consistently providing great customer support is a long-term investment for Lunch Money as it is undoubtedly a great way to turn customers into champions.
+As I receive and respond to support tickets, I'm also able to identify and overhaul the common sources of trouble for users.

 **I've always believed that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one.
-As I receive and respond to support tickets, I'm also able to identify and overhaul the common sources of trouble for users.

 Corroborating data from <a href="https://emailmeter.com">EmailMeter</a> and my database, it seems my changes are making a difference.
-Despite a growing user base, inbound support requests remain fairly steady!
+Despite a growing user base, inbound support emails remain fairly steady!

 <img src="/uploads/screen-shot-2020-05-21-at-4-20-15-pm.png"/><span class="caption">Handling support on my own should be sustainable at least for the foreseeable future!</span>

 ## How do support tickets work at Lunch Money?

-Every page of Lunch Money has access to a feedback button located at the bottom right corner.
+A feedback button is located at the bottom right corner of every page.
 Clicking on it opens up a text area wherein users can submit feature requests, questions, bug reports, or whatever else is on their mind.
 My server then bundles up the feedback with relevant user information into an email and sends it directly to my inbox.

 ![](/uploads/submit-bug.png)

+## Self-triage support tickets

 I practice inbox-zero and I view my email as a To-Do list.
 My personal philosophy is that any unarchived email has an action waiting on me.
 From the beginning, it made sense for me to combine support emails with any other emails I would get in my inbox because I weigh them all equally in importance.

-## Self-triage support tickets

 I've been consistently receiving over 100 support tickets every week for the last 3 months.
-While I can still reply to every support ticket within a reasonable amount of time, it's not optimal.
-Waking up every day to my main inbox full of unread emails was just a nagging reminder for all the unknown things I've yet to do.
+While I can still reply to everyone within a reasonable amount of time, it wasn't optimal to wake up every day to my main inbox full of unread emails.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)
 <span class="caption">Waking up and innocently checking my phone</span>